bmos/FG-PFRPG-Live-Hitpoints/README.md

 * Seperate HP into two boxes with a third total.
 Abil.
 HP for static/'rolled' HP and favored class bonuses, and Live HP for all others (which change on the fly).
 * Populates the appropriate boxes on level-up
 * New effect tag: "MHP: N" to raise max hitpoints (rather than temporary)
-* Negative levels now lower hitpoints accordingly
+* Negative levels now lower hitpoints accordingly (in Unity but not Classic).
 * Automate the Toughness and Improved Toughness feats in Pathfinder and the Toughness feat in 3.5E.

 # Video Demonstration (click for video)